 Andrew Cummings, Orchestra Director at Milton High School

-is in his tenth year as a music educator.
+is in his eleventh year as a music educator.
 He holds a Master of Music degree in Orchestral Conducting from Florida State University, where he served as Assistant Conductor to the University Symphony and Philharmonia Orchestras.
 He also led performances with the FSU Chamber Players, New Music Ensemble, and Big Bend Community Orchestra, and he was selected as a conducting fellow at the University of South Carolina’s esteemed Conductors Institute.

 Formerly a U.S. Navy Musician, Mr. Cummings has performed professionally throughout the United States, Panama, and Cuba, often featured as soloist and lead vocalist.
 Performance highlights include the Krewe of Bacchus parade at Mardi Gras, appearances at Fiesta San Antonio, and a featured spot on Panamanian national television’s Tu Mañana.
 Well-versed in musical styles ranging from classical and jazz to pop, rock, and funk, he earned his Bachelor of Music degree in Saxophone Performance from Florida State.